 - Economy: The economy is still struggling after hitting rock bottom in 2001

 - International: Argentina claims sovereignty over the Falklands, a UK overseas territory

 Country profiles compiled by BBC Monitoring

 By 2003 a recovery was under way, and the International Monetary Fund (IMF) agreed to a vital new loan.
 Since then, Argentina has restructured its massive debt, offering creditors new bonds for the defaulted ones, and has repaid its debt to the IMF.
 But with poverty rife and unemployment high, many Argentines still await the benefits of the economic upturn.

 Argentina remains locked in a territorial dispute with Britain over the Falklands Islands, which are governed as a British overseas territory, but have been claimed by Buenos Aires since the 1830s.

 The issue led to war in 1982, when the islands fell to an invasion launched by Argentina's military junta, but were re-conquered by Britain in a conflict that caused hundreds of deaths on both sides.

 The defeat led to the fall of the military dictatorship, but the junta's legacy is still an open wound.
 Tens of thousands of people were killed in the seven-year "dirty war".
 The bodies of many abductees - known as the "disappeared" - have never been found, although forensic work continues to recover them.

-Amnesties which protected former junta members from prosecution have been repealed and the legality of pardons granted to military leaders in the 1980s and 1990s is being questioned.
+Amnesties which protected former junta members from prosecution were repealed in 2003 and the pardons granted to military leaders overturned.